Yvan Bordeleau

 Yvan Bordeleau (born February 19, 1942, in La Sarre) was the Member of the National Assembly (MNA) Quebec, Canada, for the Montreal provincial electoral district of Acadie from 1989 to 2007.

+Biography

 Bordeleau holds a doctoral degree in psychology from the Université de Montréal and is a former university professor.
 Bordeleau held the riding of Acadie as a member of the Quebec Liberal Party (QLP) from the 1989 election on September 25, 1989.
 He was re-elected in the subsequent elections of 1994, 1998, and 2003.
 Bordeleau served as the parliamentary assistant to the Minister of Education, Jean-Marc Fournier, a position he held from March 2, 2005.
 Before holding this position he was the parliamentary assistant to the Deputy Premier Monique Gagnon-Tremblay from May 23, 2003, to March 2, 2005.

 On January 15, 2007, Bordeleau announced that he would not solicit a fifth mandate as MNA for Acadie.